msali123/apc-llc.github.io/README.md

 This is the code for the [Dmitry Mikushin Home Page](https://dmikushin.github.io).

-Yevgeniy Brikman wanted a clean, simple home page where he could put my writing, speaking, projects, and photos.
+Yevgeniy Brikman wanted a clean, simple home page where he could put his writing, speaking, projects, and photos.
 It had to be fast, mobile-friendly, free to build, and easy to update.
 This is the fork of his work.